myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 ## Introduction

-Can you believe it, just like that it's been 4 and a half years since I wrote my initial series on [multi-tenancy](/multi-tenant-asp-dot-net-core-application-tenant-resolution) which was based on .NET Core 2.2.
-Later I looked at how'd you'd modify the approach for [.NET Core 3.1](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).

-Now [.NET 8 is out](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview) and I thought it would be a good time to revisit multi-tenancy in ASP.NET Core and take a fresh look at how I'd implement multi-tenancy today.
+Can you believe it, just like that and it's been 4 and a half years since I wrote my initial series on [multi-tenancy](/multi-tenant-asp-dot-net-core-application-tenant-resolution) which was initially based on ASP.NET Core 2.2 & later [ASP.NET Core 3.1](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).
+Now [ASP.NET Core 8 is out](https://learn.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-8.0?view=aspnetcore-8.0) and I thought it would be a good time to revisit the topic and take a fresh look at how I'd implement multi-tenancy today.

 In this first installment we'll look at what exactly is multi-tenancy and how to resolve the tenant from the request.